sig-rpc/sig-rpc.github.io/_optimisations/python/numpy-array-broadcasting.md

 ### `vectorise()`

-NumPy provides `vectorize()` an functions for operating over it's arrays.
+NumPy provides a `vectorize()` function for operating over it's arrays.

 This doesn't actually make use of processor-level vectorisation, so won't afford a speed up.
 From NumPy's [documentation](https://numpy.org/doc/stable/reference/generated/numpy.vectorize.html):